 This course covers theological works from antiquity, such as St. Augustine’s “Confessions,” to more modern approaches, including several novels by C.S.
 Lewis.
-By reading the assigned works, students will not only consider the position of the author (who they were in society, why they felt compelled to write, what they hoped to express), but also the style of writing employed by the author.
+By reading the assigned works, students will not only consider the position of the authors (who they were in society, why they felt compelled to write, what they hoped to express), but also the style of writing employed by each authors.
 Students will be expected to engage in class discussions and respond to a variety of writing prompts and assignments.
-There are opportunities to respond to the literature in a number of creative ways, including skits, art work, and musical performances.
+There are opportunities to respond to the literature in a number of creative ways, including skits, artwork, and musical performances.

 Who should enroll?

 The reading for this course is challenging, as stated above.
 Students who enroll in this class should be prepared to read at least 100 pages a week.
 Having completed a previous literature course is highly encouraged but not required.
 For this reason, this course is open to 10th through 12th grade students.